nodejs/node/doc/api/domain.md

 function readSomeFile(filename, cb) {
   fs.readFile(filename, 'utf8', d.bind((er, data) => {
-    // if this throws, it will also be passed to the domain return cb(er, data ?
+    // If this throws, it will also be passed to the domain return cb(er, data ?
 JSON.parse(data) : null);
   }));
 }